For information regarding what an Enduring Guardian is and how they operate, please see here.

 Unless an Enduring Guardian document is revoked by the person who made the document, or it is declared to be invalid or amended by an order of the Guardianship Division of the NSW Civil and Administrative Tribunal (or other higher authority), the Enduring Guardian document will continue to operate.

 For this reason, any changes in a person’s relationship status or their circumstances should prompt a review of any appointed Guardians.

 The appointment of an Enduring Guardian is not automatically revoked by law when a person divorces their Enduring Guardian.
 This means that unless the document is expressly revoked by the person, the appointment of their ex-spouse as their Guardian continues.
 That may not be a palatable or desirous outcome if the relationship between the person and their appointed Guardian is no longer harmonious.

-Read more about the effect of marriage on your Will.
+For more information about the effect of marriage on your Will, see here.